stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 You can read all writing.

 ### Far Scribe
-Prerequisites: 3rd Level Spells, Pact of the Tome
+Prerequisites: 3rd Level Spells and Pact of the Tome

 A new page appears in your Book of Shadows.
 With your permission, a creature can use its action to write its name on that page, which can contain a number of names equal to your proficiency bonus.